madkins23/go-serial/README.md

 Types that implement an interface must be registered.
 This allows them to be instantiated by type name.

+In addition to providing the type name index, `go-type/reg.Registry` places the burden for registration on the type that implements the interface, not on the code that uses that type in an interface.
+This seems like a more maintainable approach than the one described above in **Manual Solution**.

 The [`go-type/reg`](https://github.com/madkins23/go-type) package
 provides the type name index.